 8. WHO IS ELIGIBLE TO ENROLL IN CPE?

 For units of ACPE certified CPE: An individual who, through a written application and an admissions interview, has demonstrated the ability to participate in ACPE certified CPE, usually one who has successfully completed at least one year of theological school.
-And such other requirements or education and experience as a specific CPE accredited Center may require.
+And such other requirements or education and experience as a specific ACPE Center may require.

 For ACPE accredited Educator CPE programs: An individual who has successfully completed several units of CPE and has demonstrated a readiness to utilize Educator CPE, usually one who has a theological degree and several years of pastoral experience.

 9. DO I HAVE TO BE ORDAINED TO DO CPE?

-Specific requirements regarding ordination as a prerequisite are determined by each ACPE accredited CPE center.
+Specific requirements regarding ordination as a prerequisite are determined by each ACPE Center.

 10. WHERE CAN ONE ENROLL IN CPE?

-ACPE has accredited about three hundred clinical pastoral education centers and clusters throughout the United States.
-These CPE centers are located in health care institutions, hospitals of all kinds (e.g. general, university, children's, psychiatric, military, VA), geriatric centers, hospices, parishes, mental health facilities, correctional institutions, and a variety of other settings.
+ACPE accredits about three hundred CPE Centers and Systems throughout the United States.
+ACPE Centers are located in health care institutions, hospitals of all kinds (e.g. general, university, children's, psychiatric, military, VA), geriatric centers, hospices, parishes, mental health facilities, correctional institutions, and a variety of other settings.
 Click here for our online directory.

 11. HOW MAY I ENROLL IN CPE?

 - Click here to access the CPE Application form as a Microsoft Word document.

-- Complete the application and send it directly to the ACPE accredited Center where you wish to enroll.
+- Complete the application and send it directly to the ACPE Center where you wish to enroll.

-- The ACPE accredited center will then contact you about the status of your application
+- The ACPE Center will then contact you about the status of your application.

 12. CAN I APPLY TO MORE THAN ONE ACPE CENTER?

-Yes, you may apply to as many ACPE accredited Centers as you chose.
-Many ACPE accredited Centers have an application fee.
+Yes, you may apply to as many ACPE Centers as you chose.
+Many ACPE Centers have an application fee.
 The ACPE online directory will provide this information.

 13. WHAT ARE THE DATES FOR CPE AND DEADLINES FOR APPLICATION?

-Each individual ACPE accredited Center establishes it own dates for their programs and application deadlines.
-Contact the ACPE accredited Center for this information.
+Each individual ACPE Center establishes it own dates for their programs and application deadlines.
+Contact the ACPE Center for this information.

 14. WHAT DOES CPE COST AND ARE SCHOLARSHIPS AVAILABLE?